ncatlab/nlab-content/pages/2/9/3/2/2392/content.md

 The notion of _$(\infty,1)$-operad_ is to that of [[(∞,1)-category]] as [[operad]] is to [[category]].

-So, roughly, an $(\infty,1)$-operad is an algebraic structure that has for each given type of input and one type of outpout an [[∞-groupoid]] of operations that take these inputs to that output.
+So, roughly, an $(\infty,1)$-operad is an algebraic structure that has for each given type of input and one type of output an [[∞-groupoid]] of operations that take these inputs to that output.

 #Definition#